vmware/powershell-module-for-vmware-cloud-foundation-power-management/docs/documentation/functions/Set-DrsAutomationLevel.md

 ### -cluster

-The name of the cluster on which the vSphere Distributed Resource Scheduler automation level settings are to be applied.
+The name of the cluster.

 ```yaml
 Type: String